 - to locate evidence to corroborate our client's version of the events.

 Every county and every courthouse has its own way of doing things.
 The criminal court process in Los Angeles County, for example, differs significantly from the process in San Bernardino.
 But even within San Bernardino County, the procedures at the central courthouse vary considerably from Rancho Cucamonga or Victorville.

 We assign each of our California criminal defense attorneys to a specific set of courthouses.
 By working day in and day out in the same places, we develop trusting relationships with judges, prosecutors, probation officers and court staff.
-Moreover, we know how things work in particular courtrooms, and with particular prosecuting agencies.
-We've learned whom to talk to, who has discretion, and the most effective ways to get the job done.
+Moreover, we know how things work in particular courtrooms and with particular prosecuting agencies.
+We have learned whom to talk to, who has discretion, and the most effective ways to get the job done.

 Close Personal Contact with Your Attorney